apache/airflow/docs/apache-airflow-providers-ydb/operators/ydb_operator_howto_guide.rst

 .. _howto/operators:ydb:

-How-to Guide for YDB using YDBOperator
+How-to Guide for YDB using YDBExecuteQueryOperator
 =======================================================

 Introduction